Delaware franchise tax for LLCs

 The number: $300, flat, every year

 Every Delaware LLC pays the same amount regardless of revenue, profit, number of members, or activity level.
-A dormant single-member LLC with $0 in revenue owes $300.
-A 50-member LLC with $50M in revenue also owes $300.
-The franchise tax is a privilege fee, not an income tax.
+Dormant single-member with no revenue or 50-member with $50M in revenue, both owe $300.
+It's a privilege fee for being registered in Delaware, unrelated to income tax.

 This is different from Delaware corporations, which calculate franchise tax via either the Authorized Shares Method or the Assumed Par Value Method — that's where the famous "$180,000 Delaware franchise tax bill" stories come from.
 LLCs are spared. $300, flat.